-The information in section titled "Information to be Included in Applications for Approval of Management Systems" in Annex I has been adapted from US Nuclear Regulatory Commission Regulatory Guide 7.10, Rev. 2, Establishing Quality Assurance Programs for Packaging Used in Transport of Radioactive Material.
-The checklists in Annexes V - VIII have been adapted from the European Association of Competent Authorities for the Safe Transport of Radioactive Material's Technical Guide: Compliance Inspections by the European Competent Authorities on the Transport of Radioactive Material, Issue 1 .
+The information in the section titled "Information on Management Systems" in Annex I has been adapted from US Nuclear Regulatory Commission Regulatory Guide 7.10, Rev. 2, Establishing Quality Assurance Programs for Packaging Used in Transport of Radioactive Material1.
+The checklists in Annexes V - VIII have been adapted from the European Association of Competent Authorities for the Safe Transport of Radioactive Material's Technical Guide: Compliance Inspections by the European Competent Authorities on the Transport of Radioactive Material, Issue 12.

-&lt;sup>1 US NUCLEAR REGULATORY COMMISSION, Regulatory Guide 7.10, Establishing Quality Assurance Programs for Packaging Used in Transport of Radioactive Material, Revision 2, March 2005, Washington, DC (2005).
+1 US NUCLEAR REGULATORY COMMISSION, Regulatory Guide 7.10, Establishing Quality Assurance Programs for Packaging Used in Transport of Radioactive Material, Revision 2, March 2005, Washington, DC (2005).

-&lt;sup>2 EUROPEAN ASSOCIATION OF COMPETENT AUTHORITIES, Technical Guide: Compliance Inspections by the European Competent Authorities on the Transport of Radioactive Material, Issue 1 (2015).
+2 EUROPEAN ASSOCIATION OF COMPETENT AUTHORITIES, Technical Guide: Compliance Inspections by the European Competent Authorities on the Transport of Radioactive Material, Issue 1 (2015).

-Annex I. INFORMATION TO BE INCLUDED IN APPLICATIONS FOR APPROVALS
+ANNEX I: INFORMATION TO BE INCLUDED IN APPLICATIONS FOR APPROVALS

-- I-1.
-This annex provides details of the information to be included in applications for approvals of:
+I-1.
+This annex provides details of the information to be included in applications for approval:

 - (a) Design of packages;

 - (b) Design of special form radioactive material and low dispersible radioactive material;

 - (c) Shipments;

 - (d) Shipments under special arrangement;

 - (e) Management systems.